-current levels (2005-2010).
-However it also recogniseds that in the short term, a limit on nutrients at current levels would limit development within the Zone which is provided for through other objectives, policies and rules in this Plan.
-As such, existing land managers will not have had sufficient time to modify their farming practices to provide 'space' under the limits in Schedule 1.
-This Plan therefore provides for the annual dissolved inorganic nitrogen load (measured at the State Highway 1 monitoring site) to increase 20% above 2005-2010 levels priora lead-in period up until to 2017, before changes in land use are required to comply with the Schedule 1 limits.
+The lowest risk option to ensure that the current values, uses and the mauri of the Hurunui River are protected is to maintain both nitrogen and phosphorous loads at current levels (2005-2010).
+However it also recognises that in the short term, a limit on nutrients at current levels would limit development within the Zone which is provided for through other objectives, policies and rules in this Plan.
+As, existing land managers will not have had sufficient time to modify their farming practices to provide 'space' under the limits in Schedule 1.
+This Plan therefore provides for the annual dissolved inorganic nitrogen load (measured at the State Highway 1 monitoring site) to increase 20% above 2005-2010 levels prior to 2017.
 Phosphorous would continue to be maintained at current levels to ensure the values identified in Objective 5.1 are maintained.
-Post 2017, nitrogen would be maintained at 2005-2010 levels, or betterresource consent will be required for land use changes if the Schedule 1 limits are exceeded, with proposals assessed against the Plan's periphyton, chronic nitrate toxicity, and phosphorus concentration policies, so as to continue to restore the mauri of the River.
-In taking this approach, Canterbury Regional Council recognises that ongoing and responsive monitoring and review of the effectiveness of management practices will be required to ensure that this Plan's provisions are protecting the health, and mauri, of the river.
+Post 2017, nitrogen would be maintained at 2005-2010 levels, or better, so as to continue to restore the mauri of the River.
+In taking this approach, Canterbury Regional Council recognises that ongoing and responsive monitoring and review of the effectiveness of management practices will be required to ensure that this Plans provisions are protecting the health, and mauri, of the river.
 The Zone Implementation programme contains a number of monitoring recommendations which will therefore be progressed by Canterbury Regional Council in partnership with the Zone Committee, Ngāi Tahu, industry and the community.

 At time of notifying this Plan, limits are only included for the Hurunui River at Mandamus and SH1.
-Over time limits will be established for the Waiau River, the Hurunui River mouth and specific tributaries as the scientific understanding improves.
+Over time limits will be established for the wider Hurunui Catchment and the Waiau Catchment, including the mainstem and River, the Hurunui River mouth and specific tributaries as the scientific understanding improves.